Karen-Rdz/capstone-project/README.md

 - [x] User can visualize the map with the stops added
 - [x] User can visualize a progress bar
 - [x] User can see the map and edit saved trip
-- [x] User can see where to add stops on the map
+- [x] User can see where to stop on the map
+- [ ] User can know which establishment is recommended to take deppending on distance to the route

 ## Wireframes